telehash/TMesh/TMesh.md

 ## PHY

+### Headers / Footers

+The footer is typically composed by combining two sources of random bytes in different orders to specify directions (A+B=tx, B+A=rx).

 ### Private Hopping Sequence

 Most PHY encodings require specific synchronized channel and timing inputs, these are generated from the shared epoch ID via a consistent transformation.

-The 16 byte epoch ID is first SHA-256 encoded to get a 32 byte digest.
-The first 16 bytes of that digest are used as the shared AES-128 `sequence-key` between the motes.
-The window sequence number is always used as the IV input.
-An AES encrypt is then performed on size 0x00 bytes to derive the unique pad for this window.
+The 16 byte epoch ID is first [SHA-256](http://en.wikipedia.org/wiki/SHA-2) hashed to get a 32 byte digest.
+The digest is used as the shared secret key between the motes for the ChaCha20 cipher.
+The base nonce is by default the last 8 bytes (footer) of the epoch ID, and may be specified or over-ridden with other common sources (such as the telehash link routing token).
+The current window sequence number is always added to the base nonce before being used.

+An eight byte null/zero padd is encrypted with the current epoch key/nonce for each window and the ciphertext result is used for channel selection and window timing.

-The first two bytes of this pad are the channel selection, the 2^16 total possible channels are simply mod'd to the number of usable channels based on the current PHY type.
+The first two bytes of the ciphertext result is used for channel selection as a network order unsigned short integer.
+The 2^16 total possible channels are simply mod'd to the number of usable channels based on the current PHY type.
 If there are 50 channels, it would be `channel = ((uint16_t)pad) % 50`.

-The next four bytes (32 bits) of this pad are the window microsecond offset timing source.
+The next four bytes (32 bits) is used as the window microsecond offset timing source as a network order unsigned long integer.
 Each window is up to 2^22 microseconds, but every PHY will have a fixed amount of time it takes to send or receive within that window and that is always subtracted from the total possible microseconds first.
-The remaining microsecond offset start times are mod'd to the 32 bit generated source number to get the exact offset for that window.
+The remaining microsecond offset start times are mod'd to get the exact offset for that window.

 ### Epoch Types